Guide to STAR Measures

 Team Structure Requirements:

-• Quality Committee: Senior leadership oversight and strategic direction.²³
+• Quality Committee: Senior leadership oversight, resource allocation and strategic direction8

-• Clinical Quality Teams: Physician and nursing leadership for clinical measures.²³
+• Clinical Quality Teams: Physician and nursing leadership for clinical measures1,12

-• Member Experience Teams: CAHPS and patient satisfaction management.
+• Member Experience Teams: CAHPS and patient satisfaction management10,11,13

-• Analytics Teams: Data analysis and performance monitoring.²³
+• Analytics Teams: Data analysis, forecasting, and performance dashboards2,8

-• Operations Teams: Workflow implementation and process improvement.²³
+• Operations Teams: Workflow implementation and process optimization1,8

-Regular interdisciplinary meetings, shared performance metrics, and integrated improvement initiatives ensure alignment across all functional areas impacting STAR performance.²³
+• Coordination Mechanisms: Regular interdisciplinary meetings, shared performance metrics, and integrated improvement initiatives (dashboards) ensure alignment across all functional areas impacting Star performance

 Case Studies and Real-World Examples